wp-plugins/users-ultra/readme.txt

 10. Dahsboard

 == Changelog ==

+= 1.3.73(11-07-2014) =
+* Improvements - There was a css clash issue with the "stars rating" module.
+Some themes are using background-image:none !important; for the "li", this affects directly to some elements of Users Ultra.
+Please avoid using "!important" within your theme.
+* New Language - Users Ultra Lite has been translated to Swedish language.
+Thank you very much to €lger.
+Take a look at her profile here http://www.usersultra.com/support/profile/elger/.

 = 1.3.72(11-06-2014) =
 * Improvements - Some text changed and were improved within the admin dashboard.
 We've updated the languages files as well.